charmplusplus/charm/doc/converse/manual.rst

 internally calls ``CmiWallTimer`` and returns this value.
 When using ``CcdRaiseCondition``, the return value can be used to determine the current walltime avoiding an additional call to ``CmiWallTimer``.
+However, it is important to note that the walltime value returned by ``CcdRaiseCondition`` could be stale by the time it is returned since registered functions are executed between the timer call and the return.
+For this reason, this walltime value returned should be used in situations where an exact or current timer value is not desired.

 .. code-block:: c++